-Lady Andrew Barnard, who went desty of the young ladies of the Cape. to the Cape with Lord Macartney two years afterwards, gave a very unfavor-able account of the decency and mo-execrable.
+to the Cape with Lord Macartney two years afterwards, gave a very unfavor- been, it stable account of the decency and mo- exectable.

+Lady Andrew Barnard, who went desty of the young ladies of the Cape.
 Whatever their manners may have been, it seems that their morals were